Instant Pot Duo vs. Beyond: Best Electric Pressure Cookers & Multi-Cookers 2026

 Pros:

-- Simple, approachable controls with useful presets
+- Simple controls with practical presets

 Cons:

-- Basic display compared with newer LCD-equipped models
+- Basic display compared with LCD-equipped alternatives

 👉 View product details